How to Go Vegan on a Busy Schedule: 2026 Meal Service Guide

 - Pricier than most competitors ($11-13.25/serving)

-- Meal kits still require 25-30 minutes of cooking. not zero-effort
+- Meal kits still require 25-30 minutes of cooking, so they’re not zero-effort

 - Occasional delivery delays (happened once in six weeks for me)